Rethinking Code Complexity Through the Lens of Large Language Models: Proposed Metric:

 \subsection{Metric Definition}

-Building on the complementary yet task-dependent behaviors of individual semantic features, we define \ourmetric as a composite measure of \emph{LLM-perceived code complexity} that jointly captures hierarchical and branching-induced semantic nonlinearity.
+Building on the complementary yet task-dependent behaviors of the extracted semantic features, we define \ourmetric as a unified measure of \emph{LLM-perceived code complexity} that jointly captures the two principal dimensions of semantic nonlinearity: hierarchical semantic composition and branching-induced semantic divergence.

-Formally, given a semantic compositional hierarchy, \ourmetric is defined as a weighted combination of \emph{TotalBranch} and \emph{TotalCompLevel}, parameterized by a weighting factor $\alpha \in [0,1]$ that controls their relative contributions.
-This definition naturally admits an equivalent per-unit formulation, which reveals how branching and compositional effects accumulate over the semantic hierarchy.
+Formally, given a semantic compositional hierarchy, \ourmetric is defined as a weighted combination of \emph{TotalBranch} and \emph{TotalCompLevel}.
+A weighting parameter $\alpha \in [0,1]$ controls the relative contribution of branching complexity and compositional complexity.
+The formulation naturally admits an equivalent per-unit decomposition, which makes explicit how local semantic effects accumulate across the hierarchy to produce global complexity.

-where $V$ denotes the set of units in the semantic compositional hierarchy, and $b(v)$ and $d(v)$ denote the branching factor and compositional level of unit $v$, respectively.
+where $V$ denotes the set of semantic units in the compositional hierarchy, while $b(v)$ and $d(v)$ denote the branching factor and compositional level associated with unit $v$, respectively.

-From an information-theoretic perspective, compositional level enlarges the contextual span over which branching-induced uncertainty must be integrated, while branching increases the number of competing semantic alternatives that the model must resolve.
-The weighted combination captures this interaction by accounting for both dimensions simultaneously, while remaining sufficiently stable for empirical estimation across tasks.
+From an information-theoretic perspective, compositional level enlarges the contextual span over which branching-induced uncertainty must be propagated, while branching increases the number of competing semantic alternatives that the model must resolve. \ourmetric captures the interaction between these two sources of complexity through a unified weighted formulation, enabling a stable and interpretable characterization of semantic nonlinearity across diverse programming tasks.

-Notably, the semantic compositional hierarchy itself is constructed around regions of elevated token entropy, anchoring \ourmetric in the model's own predictive uncertainty.
-Unlike traditional complexity metrics derived solely from syntactic abstractions, \ourmetric incorporates model-sensitive signals and thus provides a more faithful characterization of code difficulty as perceived by large language models.
+Notably, the semantic compositional hierarchy itself is constructed around regions of elevated token entropy, thereby grounding \ourmetric in the model’s intrinsic predictive uncertainty.
+Unlike traditional complexity measures that are derived primarily from syntactic abstractions, \ourmetric directly incorporates model-sensitive semantic signals inferred from LLM behavior.
+Consequently, it provides a more faithful and cognitively aligned representation of code complexity from the perspective of large language models.